Understanding RAG Architecture and Its Key Components

 RAG is fast becoming an industry standard, especially when users need real-time access to large amounts of dynamic data.
 Today, many of the largest AI chatbots (including ChatGPT and Bard) use some variation of RAG architecture, and developers of LLM-powered apps are also choosing to use it.

-What is RAG and when to use it?
+What is RAG and when do you use it?

 A key principle of RAG is that it separates the LLM's emerging reasoning abilities (such as decision-making, planning, and problem detection) from the factual data it was trained on.